 Lerociclib is a differentiated oral CDK4/6 inhibitor being developed for use in combination with other targeted therapies in multiple oncology indications, including ER+, HER2- breast cancer.
-We rationally designed lerociclib to improve upon and address the shortcomings of the approved CDK4/6 inhibitors Ibrance® (palbociclib), Kisqali® (ribociclib) and Verzenio® (abemaciclib).
+We rationally designed lerociclib to improve upon and address the shortcomings of the approved CDK4/6 inhibitors Ibrance® (palbociclib), Kisqali® (ribociclib) and Verzenio® (abemaciclib), with fewer dose-limiting toxicities and potential for less frequent blood count monitoring.
 Our preclinical data and early clinical data indicate the potential for continuous daily dosing, less dose-limiting neutropenia, and improved tolerability.
-A Phase 1 trial of lerociclib in 75 healthy volunteers showed a favorable safety profile, and we reported encouraging preliminary Phase 1 data from our Phase 1/2 trial in (ER+, HER2-) breast cancer (in combination with fulvestrant).
-Our plans for lerociclib include combinations in other cancers, such as non-small cell lung cancer, or NSCLC, where we initiated a Phase 1b/2 combination trial with the epidermal growth factor receptor (EGFR) inhibitor, Tagrisso® (osimertinib).
+A Phase 1 trial of lerociclib in 75 healthy volunteers showed a favorable safety profile, and we reported encouraging preliminary Phase 1b data from our Phase 1/2 trial in ER+, HER2- breast cancer (in combination with fulvestrant) at the ASCO 2018 Annual Meeting.
+Additional data from this trial will be presented at the San Antonio Breast Cancer Symposium in December 2019.
+Our plans for lerociclib may also include combinations in other cancers, such as non-small cell lung cancer, or NSCLC, where we initiated a Phase 1b/2 combination trial with the epidermal growth factor receptor (EGFR) inhibitor, Tagrisso® (osimertinib).
+Initial safety and tolerability data from this trial were presented at the ESMO 2019 Congress.
 We believe that lerociclib has the potential to be the backbone therapy of multiple combination targeted therapy regimens.
+G1 is planning to initiate a pivotal trial of lerociclib in combination with fulvestrant in ER+, HER2- breast cancer in 2020.